Erehmaryann/global-sentiment-dashboard/README.md

 yarn build
 \`\`\`

-The build artifacts will be stored in the `dist/` directory.
+The build artefacts will be stored in the `dist/` directory.

 ## Usage